relvaner/tools4j-validator/README.md

 <b>Example:</b>

 Given are the constraints and the value which has to be checked.
-Using the ValidatorFactory the type of validator is determined.
+Using the ValidatorFactory, the type of validator is determined.
 Then the corresponding validator is instantiated and then the validation is performed.

 <pre><code>String constraints = "{ … }";
 String type = ValidatorFactory.parseType(constraints);